maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ## Study 4 special iterator: generator

 In study 3 we give an example of an iterator that computes the elements on the fly.
-This is such a common pattern that python has syntactic sugar for that.
+This is such a common pattern that Python has syntactic sugar for that.

 There are special functions (still defined with `def`, but they have `yield` somewhere in their body).
 When you call them, they are not executed.
-Instead, some magic Python code is run, and that converts the function body to an iterator.
+Instead, some magic Python code is run, and that converts the function body into an iterator.
 That iterator is returned.

 Sounds complex, [study 4](study4.py) shows an example, using the Fibonacci sequence we also studied in study 3.